chris-short/chrisshort.net/content/cv/index.md

 ## Professional Summary

-Results producing DevOps profession turned developer and community advocate.
-Cloud Native Computing Foundation Ambassador, Kubernetes Contributor and Kubernetes Contributor Comms co-lead.
-Public speaker and live streamer, personal and professional blogger/writer, founder of the popular newsletter, [DevOps'ish](http://devopsish.com/).
-Open Source advocate.
-Technology exists to improve human existence.
+Influential, dynamic, and accomplished professional with a proven DevOps, Kubernetes, and marketing track record.
+Complemented by a passion for community advocacy.
+Experienced in helping developers build their skills while building better products.
+As a prominent Kubernetes Contributor and Comms co-lead, I have honed my expertise in driving innovation and fostering collaboration within open-source environments.
+As a confident public speaker and skilled live streamer, I effectively engage audiences while maintaining an influential presence through my personal and professional blogging.
+With an unwavering belief that technology should enhance human existence.
+Ready to bring my diverse skill set, inclusiveness, and enthusiasm to drive transformative results in any team or project.

 ## Professional Experience